mosi-arch/research/MarketMakers/readme.md

 - **Some uses for other types**?
 A market/marketing/sales plan can be created using other types for NFTs in/after 2024.
 - **OTC example**: [oasisdex](https://oasisdex.com/docs/references/smart-contract) , [hord](https://github.com/hord/hord-orderbook-dex-contracts/blob/master/contracts/SimpleMarket.sol)
 - **AMM example**: uniswap, sushiswap,...

+### Gift
+Read [this article-codes](https://github.com/mosi-arch/research/blob/main/Blockchain/01-dex-methodology.md) as free to learn more about the market makers.